Bladder Cancer

 WHAT IS BLADDER CANCER?

-Bladder cancer is the second most common type of cancer, after prostate cancer, which develops in the urothelial cells of the bladder.
-The bladder is the muscular organ in the lower portion of your abdomen that stores urine.Â
+Bladder cancer is one of the most common urological cancers, ranking second after prostate cancer in men.
+It develops in the urothelial cells that line the inside of the bladder—a muscular organ located in the lower abdomen responsible for storing urine before it leaves the body.

 BLADDER CANCER SIGNS AND SYMPTOMS